riscv-android-src/toolchain-rustc/README.md

 #### MSVC
 [windows-msvc]: #windows-msvc

-MSVC builds of Rust additionally require an installation of Visual Studio 2013 (or later) so `rustc` can use its linker.
-Make sure to check the “C++ tools” option.
+MSVC builds of Rust additionally require an installation of Visual Studio 2017 (or later) so `rustc` can use its linker.
+The simplest way is to get the [Visual Studio Build Tools] and check the “C++ build tools” workload.

+[Visual Studio Build Tools]: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019

+At last check (cmake 3.14.3 and msvc 16.0.3) using the 2019 tools fails to build the in-tree LLVM build with a CMake error, so use 2017 instead by including the “MSVC v141 – VS 2017 C++ x64/x86 build tools (v14.16)” component.

 With these dependencies installed, you can build the compiler in a `cmd.exe` shell with: